evenboee/Git-Good-Discord/README.md

 For some commands to work the user executing them needs the **Admin** role (case sensitive).
 It is therefore strongly recommended for a channel to have an **Admin** role.

-The system is run on OpenStack and a VPN is required to reach the IP.
+The system is run on OpenStack and a VPN is required to reach the IP but not to use the bot.

 ### Setup

 - Authorize the bot for the server through [the discord website](https://discord.com/oauth2/authorize?client_id=830135256514297936&scope=bot)
 - Add **Admin role**

+### Generating access token

+Go to the projects settings/access_tokens.

+URL should be something like `https://git.gvk.idi.ntnu.no/course/prog2005/prog2005-2021-workspace/simen_bai/git-good-discord-group-1/-/settings/access_tokens`

+Needs api scope.

 ### Default settings